mariellefoster/plots_and_projects/README.md

 ## Fembot Bitcharchy
 - Takes Siri, Cortana, Alexa, and OkGoogle and turns them into a crime fighting, privacy oriented, no nonsense bitch who helps you get your shit together

+## Dilation plug in
+- Makes your web browser uncomfortably bright and blurry